YohanLB09/osticket-post-install-config/README.md

 <p>
 -To create a new role, click on "Add New Role".

--Specify a name for a new privilege role (ex: rootuser) -> navigate to the "Permissions" tab, check all boxes to assign all permissions for "Tickets", "Tasks", and "Knowledgebase" -> click on "Add Role".
+-Specify a name for a new privilege role (ex: Rootuser) -> navigate to the "Permissions" tab, check all boxes to assign all permissions for "Tickets", "Tasks", and "Knowledgebase" -> click on "Add Role".

 Configuring a Role specifies what permissions the agent has access to for handling tickets, tasks, and knowledgebase.
 </p>